fornwall/rust-script/docs/README.md

 </style>

 ## News
+**2023-04-05:** [Version 0.24.0](https://github.com/fornwall/rust-script/releases/tag/0.24.0) has been released, containing a fix for Windows executable caching not working.

-**2023-03-25:** [Version 0.23.0](https://github.com/fornwall/rust-script/releases/tag/0.23.0) has been released, bring improved performance on subsequent runs, flexibility using `-p`/`--package` by printing the path to the generated package and avoids breakage due to rust toolchain files.
+**2023-03-25:** [Version 0.23.0](https://github.com/fornwall/rust-script/releases/tag/0.23.0) has been released, bringing improved performance on subsequent runs, flexibility using `-p`/`--package` by printing the path to the generated package and avoids breakage due to rust toolchain files.

 - [Overview](#overview)
 - [Installation](#installation)